top of page

 Effective treatment for PCOS often begins with lifestyle changes, such as a balanced diet and regular exercise.
 Studies have shown that losing just 5-10% of body weight can significantly improve symptoms.
 Additionally, hormonal contraceptives are commonly prescribed to regulate menstrual cycles and address symptoms like acne and hair growth.

-Treatment options for endometriosis vary based on the severity.
+Treatment options for endometriosis vary based on severity.
 Over-the-counter pain relievers can help manage pain.
 Hormonal therapies, including birth control pills, may help reduce or eliminate menstruation.
 For severe cases, surgical options like laparoscopy can remove endometrial tissue, offering relief for about 70% of women after surgery.

 Uterine fibroids are non-cancerous growths in the uterus that occur in about 20-50% of women by age 50.
 Many women with fibroids experience no symptoms, while others report heavy menstrual bleeding, pelvic pain, and frequent urination.